l00k/devphase/README.md

      * }
      */
     stack: {
+        blockTime: 6000, // default block time for direct stack running
-        version: 'nightly-2022-11-17', // version which you want to pull from official repository (tag name) or "latest" one
+        version: 'latest', // version which you want to pull from official repository (tag name) or "latest" one
         node: {
             port: 9944, // ws port
             binary: '{{directories.stack}}/{{stack.version}}/phala-node',